masonitea/ffmpeg/README.md

 # FFMPEG custom codec

 Created for Dr. Peter Jenson's 2020 Spring Software Practices II class.
-Project contians a codec for a custom file format through the implementation of a muxer/demuxer and encoder/decoder.
+Project contians a codec for a custom file format through the implementation of a muxer/demuxer and encoder/decoder in FFMPEG.

 # .asif File format